 When Tom revealed he may pick up baby Sybbie and head across the Atlantic Ocean, we wanted to reach through the screen and slap him.
 Surprisingly, the Crawley family seemed to take the news in stride, perhaps because they don’t think Tom is serious.
 We’re not so sure particularly in light of what went down between Tom and former lady’s maid Edna Braithwaite (MyAnna Buring) earlier in the season.

 Alfred Gives Top Chef a Try

-Earl of Grantham, Robert Crawley, (Hugh Bonneville) wins some points for his gentlemanly handling of the whole Drew farm foreclosure issue.
-Rather than let a long-time tenant be made homeless, Lord Robert advances the family a private loan in the spirit of “partnership” between Downton and its tenants.
+- Robert (Hugh Bonneville) wins some points for his gentlemanly handling of the whole Drew farm foreclosure issue.
+Rather than let a long-time tenant become homeless, Robert advances the family a private loan in the spirit of “partnership” between Downton and its tenants.
 It’s a refreshingly adult move from a character whose spoiled rich kid side has been showing more often than not of late.
-It also bodes well for that whole “let’s run the Abbey together” plan of Mary, Tom, and Robert’s.

 - Poor Mr. Molesley (Kevin Doyle) strikes out once again.
 In a gesture of goodwill on the part of Mr. Carson (Jim Carter), Mr. Molesley is offered a job as footman at the Abbey.
 His hemming and hawing only serves to frustrate the prideful Carson who takes a particular kind of joy in later telling Molesley the offer has been rescinded seeing as Alfred won’t be vacating his job.
 “You have missed your chance, Mr. Molesley,” Carson says.
 “As I generally do,” the Eeyore of the Abbey replies.